zhoujj2013/lncfuntk/README.md

 ## Obtain supporting dataset

 Additional dataset is needed for lncFunTK analysis.
 Those dataset were downloaded from from UCSC, NCBI, EBI, mirBase and were preprocessing these dataset automatically by BuildDB module.
-You can obtain supporting dataset from [mm9](http://137.189.133.71/zhoujj/lncfuntk/mm9.tar.gz), [mm10](http://137.189.133.71/zhoujj/lncfuntk/mm10.tar.gz), [hg19](http://137.189.133.71/zhoujj/lncfuntk/hg19.tar.gz), [hg38](http://137.189.133.71/zhoujj/lncfuntk/hg38.tar.gz) from our server and you also can get the newest version from public databases by BuildDB module.
+You can obtain supporting dataset for [mm9](http://137.189.133.71/zhoujj/lncfuntk/mm9.tar.gz), [mm10](http://137.189.133.71/zhoujj/lncfuntk/mm10.tar.gz), [hg19](http://137.189.133.71/zhoujj/lncfuntk/hg19.tar.gz), [hg38](http://137.189.133.71/zhoujj/lncfuntk/hg38.tar.gz) from our server and you also can get the newest version from public databases by BuildDB module.

 ### Download supporting dataset